byjg/php-serializer/docs/serialize.md

 #### Ignore null elements: `withDoNotParseNullValues()`

-The SerializerObject brings all properties by default.
+By default, the `Serialize` class includes all properties.
 For example:

 ```php
 <?php